 Reintroduction of cost-plus price regulation for all electricity generators.
-Regulated prices differ per technology and revenues used to provide financial support to energy consumers Policy objective To re-regulate all electricity generators and pay them on a cost-plus basis instead of on the basis of the market price for electricity The measure would not reduce the day-ahead wholesale market price.
-The regulation would Impact on consumer prices intervene ex-post.
-Generated revenues can be used to provide direct relief to energy т., рассия солоский рассия consumers most suffering from the high prices (e.g., through vouchers to households, and financial support to businesses).
+Regulated prices differ per technology and revenues used to provide financial support to energy consumers Policy objective To re-regulate all electricity generators and pay them on a cost-plus basis instead of on the basis of the market price for electricity Impact on consumer prices The measure would not reduce the day-ahead wholesale market price.
+The regulation would intervene ex-post.
+Generated revenues can be used to provide direct relief to energy impact on consumer prices consumers most suffering from the high prices (e.g., through vouchers to households, and financial support to businesses).
 Impact on gas consumption No increase is expected in gas consumption.
-Impact on integrity of the of the The measure would have a strong impact on the functioning of the internal market as it Single Market and impact on would remove any price-based competition between generators.
-As all generators would be security of electricity security regulated based on their costs, also inefficient cost structures would be paid for.
+Impact on integrity of the The measure would have a strong impact on the functioning of the internal market as it Single Market and impact on et and impact on would remove any price-based competition between generators.
+As all generators would security of electricity security regulated based on their costs, also inefficient cost structures would be paid for.
 Suitability for swift Very challenging.
 To revert to the cost-plus regulation national regulators needs very implementation detailed information about the different plants.
 This information is in many cases not implementation available and cannot be obtained in short delay.
 Budgetary cost No direct budgetary costs.
-Risk of subsidised electricity The measure is unlikely to trigger increased exports to third countries. exports outside the EU The measure is animally to trigger moreused exports to tima countries.
-The measure is likely to significantly impact investor certainty, which may mean support may be needed for all future electricity generation.
+Risk of subsidised electricity The measure is unlikely to trigger increased exports to third countries. exports outside the EU The measure is likely to significantly impact investor certainty, which may mean support may be needed for all future electricity generation.
 This regulatory risk will be reflected in higher Impact on decarbonisation costs of capital and lower renewables deployment in future.
 The risk is particularly high when all revenues above the costs are clawed-back as it is the case here.
 The measure is likely to disincentivize the conclusion of long-term PPAs and national hedging strategies.
-This option should not be recommended given that it would entirely remove price-based Conclusion competition between different generation technologies, remunerate generators for Conclusion inefficient operations and disincentivize investments in new more cost-effective technologies.
+Conclusion This option should not be recommended given that it would entirely remove price-based competition between different generation technologies, remunerate generators for inefficient operations and disincentivize investments in new more cost-effective technologies.
+Source: Euractiv